 Spreading Phlox Plant

 Spreading Phlox produces flowers in mid to late spring.
 Its small flowers are fragrant and clustered together.
 You will find many different flower color varieties of spreading phlox available.
-The flower colors of spreading phlox include the popular pink variety, red, rose, blue, purple and lavender.
+The flower colors of spreading phlox include the favorite pink variety, red, rose, blue, purple and lavender.
 A variegated variety of spreading phlox is also available.
-It has needle like green foliage that can remain green year round.
+It has needle-like green foliage that can remain green year round.

-Spreading Phlox are a great addition to flower gardens, butterfly gardens and rock gardens.
+Spreading Phlox is an excellent addition to flower gardens, butterfly gardens, and rock gardens.
 It makes a great edge plant when planted at the edges of flower beds.
 You can also plant spreading phlox between stepping stones.
-Spreading phlox can also be planted on slopes to add color and foliage to uneven terrain in your garden or backyard.
+Spreading phlox can also be planted on slopes to add color and foliage to the uneven terrain in your garden or backyard.

-The flowers are very appealing and will therefore allow this plant to stand out.
+The flowers are very appealing and will, therefore, allow this plant to stand out.
 This plant will thrive in areas that have quality soil and rainfall.
-It makes a great plant for landscaping as it can provide you with a set of flowers to help your yard or garden appeal to others.
+It makes an excellent plant for landscaping as it can provide you with a set of flowers to help your yard or garden appeal to others.
 The phlox can come in all different colors pink, blue, white and purple to name a few.
 The phlox is a favorite among homeowners.

-Phlox Paniculata can be seen growing on the eastern part of North America
+Phlox Paniculata can be seen growing in the eastern part of North America

-It can be seen growing from Maine to the Carolinas down to the Florida pan handle.
+It can be seen growing from Maine to the Carolinas down to the Florida panhandle.
 The Phlox has small dark green leaves with bright purple blooms.
-The Phlox makes for an excellent groundcover when planted and grown in water gardens, rock gardens.
-The Phlox is known for its rapid growing abilities and shallow root system.
+The Phlox made for an excellent groundcover when planted and grown in water gardens, rock gardens.
+The Phlox is known for its rapidly growing abilities and shallow root system.